 - Passport (or at least a photocopy of it)

 For travel to Alaska or Hawaii, students should consult their respective international students office.
-While travel between the 48 states is unrestricted, Florida Institute of Technology advises as follows: “To be prepared for the unusual possibility of an immigration check by US officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and [form] I-20.”
+While travel between the 48 states is unrestricted, Florida Institute of Technology advises as follows: “To be d for the unusual possibility of an immigration check by US officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and [form] I-20.”

 Other documents that could come in handy for all three types of travel listed above include letter of enrolment, acceptance letter, student ID card, attested copies of academic certificates, accommodation agreement, copies of medical reports and history, certificates confirming you’ve received all the necessary vaccinations, health and travel insurance, etc.